EricKit/nest-user-auth/README.md

 ## Users

-Add a user via the graphql playground or your frontend.
+Add a user via the graphql playground or a frontend.
 See example mutations and queries below.

 Update that user's Document to have the string `admin` in the permissions array.
-Only an admin can add another admin, so your first one must be done manually.
+Only an admin can add another admin, so the first user must be done manually.
 MongoDB Compass is a great tool to modify fields.
 That user can now add the admin permission or remove the admin permission to or from other users.

 The UsersService `update` method will update any fields which are valid and not duplicates, even if other fields are invalid or duplicates.